CleverRaven/Cataclysm-DDA/balance.md

 Some examples:
 Modern vehicles are quite easy to operate and effective at their core competencies of moving people and items around on reasonably well-prepared surfaces, as such they are incredibly valuable and powerful tools in the game as well.
 Guns deal FAR more damage than elastic projectile launchers like bows and crossbows.
-Melee weapons consume considerable effort to operate and are generally significantly more dangerous than ranged weapons.
+Melee weapons consume considerable effort to operate and are generally significantly more dangerous to use than ranged weapons.
 Some foods are healthy and plentiful, when those foods are in season survival becomes easy.

 This concept is backstopped by the concept that reality has a reasonable and interesting set of balance tradeoffs, and approaching this set of tradeoffs makes for a fun game.